gulrak/filesystem/README.md

 Be aware too, as a header-only library, it is not hiding the fact, that it uses system includes, so they "pollute" your global namespace.

+There is an additional header named `ghc/fs_std.hpp` that implements this dynamic selection of a filesystem implementation, that you can include instead of `ghc/filesystem.hpp` when you want std::filesystem where available and ghc::filesystem where not.

 ### Using it as Forwarding-/Implementation-Header

 Alternatively, starting from v1.1.0 `ghc::filesystem` can also be used by